Superoldman96/programmingfonts/README.md

 ### Mixed fonts

-These fonts combine different fonts, that are mostly already featured on this website, to create a complete set of characters for both lating script, and CJK:
+These fonts combine different fonts, that are mostly already featured on this website, to create a complete set of characters for both latin script, and CJK:
 - Ricty Diminished: https://github.com/edihbrandon/RictyDiminished (combines Inconsolata for Latin script with M+ for others)
 - Sarasa-Gothic: https://github.com/be5invis/Sarasa-Gothic A CJK programming font based on Iosevka and Source Han Sans.